Writing complex sentences

 - verb structures (non-finite) – (participle) verb forms that end in –ing or –ed or an infinitive verb form such as to go, to become, to see.

-This PowerPoint, developed by teachers, may be useful in helping your student understand how complex sentences are constructed.
+The Simple complex sentences (PPTX 1620.5KB) PowerPoint, developed by teachers, may be useful in helping your student understand how complex sentences are constructed.

 Activities to support the strategy